 - Properties: Analgesic.
 Anti-inflammatory, Antibiotic, Antimutagenic

 Myrcene is known as the “couch-lock” terpene and is the most common terpene in most cannabis strains.
 Myrcene is found in many other plants in nature aside from cannabis, including Bay, ylang-ylang, wild thyme, parsley, cardamom and hops.
 Its effect is primarily sedative and pain-relieving.
-Set your vaporizer to 330 degrees Fahrenheit to maximize Myrcene extraction.
+Set your marijuana vaporizer to 330 degrees Fahrenheit to maximize Myrcene extraction.

 - Boiling point: 177C / 350.6 degree Fahrenheit